akdataexperts/AI-traffic-eval-tool/README.md

 1. Enter a website URL in the input field
 2. Click "Investigate" to analyze the website
-3. Review the investigation results (offerings, persona, pages)
+3. Review the investigation results (keywords, persona, pages)
-4. Optionally customize the Gemini prompt template
-5. Click "Generate Prompts" to find relevant prompts for each offering phrasing
-6. Review the selected prompts and Gemini's reasoning

 ## Project Structure